 • pthread_cond_broadcast: wakes up all threads in the queue.

-• pthread_cond_wait: adds a thread to the queue.
-Must be paired with a mutex so enqueueing operations are atomic.
+• pthread_cond_wait(pthread_cond_t *c, pthread_mutex_t *m): adds a thread to the queue.
+Takes two input variables: a condition variable and a mutex (so enqueueing operations are atomic).

 • It doesn’t contain data races — it adds itself to the queue for the condition variable, unlocks the mutex, then gets blocked (it can no longer be scheduled to run).